310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kanata %}
-Hrmm… I love fish, but if I were to eat it raw, it would hurt my stomach.
+Hmm… I love fish, but if I were to eat it raw, it would hurt my stomach.

 You need to at least prepare it and make it into sashimi before I can eat it.
 {% endbubble %}